EtherCAT Async SSC/SoE Upload

 Specify the row dimension of data for this IDN.

-Slave Name— Name of slave that contains the IDN
+Device Name — Name of device that contains the IDN

-From the list, select the name of the slave that contains the IDN.
+From the list, select the name of the device that contains the IDN.

 The block populates this drop-down list with the contents of the configuration file.

-Enter the number of milliseconds to wait for a response from the EtherCAT slave.
+Enter the maximum number of milliseconds to wait for a response from the EtherCAT slave.